jasper-zheng/PyAudible/documents/TechnicalDetails.md

 ## Data Link Layer: Sound Marks
 The data link layer specifies the link between the transmitter and the receiver, includes the protocol to establish and terminate the connection, flow control and noise resistance mechanism.
 #### Activating and Terminating Sound Mark
 The beginning and ending bits of the transmission sequences are the Activating and Terminating Sound Mark.
-Each part of the sound mark contains essential session descriptors to establish the connection.
+Each part of the sound mark contains essential session descriptors to establish and terminate the connection.

 ![Sound Mark Frequency Usage](https://github.com/jasper-zheng/PyAudible/blob/main/documents/Graphics/infoboard-03.png?raw=true)
 *Figure 3: Sound Mark Frequency Usage*